 A car jack you’ll get from the auto parts store isn’t the right shape on top to keep the bar from rolling off, and it doesn’t protect the bar’s finish.
 It’s a heavy piece of equipment that’s kind of silly just to lift up a barbell a tad bit.
 You should feel ridiculous using it.

 It’s just a piece of well-shaped high density rubber.
-Small enough to throw in your gym bag, and an easy color to spot on black rubber flooring.
+Small enough to put literally anywhere, and an easy color to spot on black rubber flooring.

-This makes the Rogue mini deadlift jack look a little over-the-top.
-With this you just roll the first plate onto the wedge and it stays right there in the saddle.
+This makes the larger jacks look a little over-the-top.
+With this you roll the first plate onto the wedge and it stays right there in the saddle.

 The downside with this wedge is you’re on your own to get the first plate on each side.
 It only helps you load subsequent plates.
 For weaker lifters who are struggling to deadlift 150 lbs, loading the first 45lb plates from the floor is awkward.
-Rogue’s jack will be your best friend.
+One of the other jacks above will be your best friend.